 I have a brain tumor.

-Life might not be easy, but I'm still me.
+- Life isn't easy, but I'm still me.

 You can find the whole story on my blog.Read More